esoh/ts-utils/README.md

 # @esoh/ts-utils

-A collection of TypeScript utility functions with strict type safety.
+A collection of TypeScript utility functions and types with strict type safety.

 ## Installation